-- Record conversations (you can buy an inexpensive recorded on Amazon).
+- You can record calls with debt collectors.
 If they leave a threatening or rude voicemail, save it!

-- Don’t think you have to cooperate on the phone.
-Say things like, “I’m not going to discuss this on the phone, but you can write me and tell me more about what you want.”
+- You don't have to discuss anything on the phone.
+You an say “I’m not going to discuss this on the phone, but you can mail me some information.”

-- When asked by a debt collector, “What do you plan to do about this debt?,” you can say, “I’m not sure what I owe, if anything.
+- When asked, “What do you plan to do about this debt?,” you can say, “I’m not sure what I owe, if anything.
 Please mail me more information.”

-- Don’t react to threats of arrest or other aggressive action.
+- Don’t react to threats.
 Just say, “Do what you have to do,” and hang up!
-Don't give them satisfaction of a response to their bad behavior.

-- Don't be afraid to negotiate.
-You can easy say, "I'm not admitting I owe anything, but to make this go away I'm willing to pay $XX, take it or leave it."
-Don't be intimidated.
-If they say, "But you owe $XX," just say, "then we don't have a deal." *click* YOU are in charge, NOT them.
+- You can negotiate!
+You might say, "I'm not admitting I owe anything, but to make this go away I'm willing to pay $XX."
+If they say, "But you owe $XX," just say, "then we don't have a deal." *click*

 - Abusive debt collectors